 Stats: 4.0 miles – 1,400ft gain – 2.5 hours

-Day 2 we decided to day hike to Big Heart Lake and leave our gear behind.
+The next day we decided to day hike to Big Heart Lake and leave our gear behind.
 Right away there is about 1,000 ft of elevation gain in the first mile to the lake.
 The views are immaculate.
-As you climb, you will begin to see the terrain in a new light, you see trout lake from an aerial view and on a clear day, Mount Baker.
+As you climb, you will begin to see the terrain in a new light, you see Trout Lake from an aerial view and, on a clear day, Mount Baker.

 After 1,000 ft of gain, you’ll hear Big Heart Falls in the distance and catch glimpses of it in between trees.
-Now it is time for the descent.
+Now, it is time for the descent.
 You will lose elevation to get down to the lake with a collection of switchbacks.
-With the lake in sight, you’ll see picturesque snow capped peaks surrounding the water.
-As you walk into the basin the trail leads you along the lake until you reach a log jam, this is part of the trail.
+With the lake in sight, you’ll see picturesque snow-capped peaks surrounding the water.
+As you walk into the basin, the trail leads you along the lake until you reach a log jam of fallen trees.
+This is part of the trail.
 Walk across the logs to reach the campsites and enjoy your time at the lake.

 Big Heart Lake on the West Fork Foss Lakes Trail

-We opted to hike back at this point after enjoying a small lunch overlooking the lake.
-The hike back was quick and before we knew it we were greeted at Little Heart Camp with more swarms of biting flies.
-At that point we decided to cut our trip short by a day and hike out.
+We opted to hike back after enjoying a small lunch overlooking the lake.
+The hike back was quick, and before we knew it, we were greeted at Little Heart Camp with more swarms of biting flies.
+At that point, we decided to cut our trip short by a day and hike out.

 Hiking Out